ccrma/chugl/README.md

 ### Linux

-See below to build ChuGL from source on Linux.
+See below to build ChuGL from source.

 ## Building ChuGL
 To build the latest ChuGL from source, clone the `chugl` repo from github: